blockchain/lib-exchange-client/kotlin/docs/PaymentsApi.md

 Request a withdrawal

+Call &#x60;GET /whitelist&#x60; first to retrieve the ID of the beneficiary.
+To add a beneficiary to the whitelist, please visit the profile page in the Exchange.
 This call only works if 2FA is enabled on the account.

 ### Example
 ```kotlin